yimi97/finma/README.md

 making them easy to identify.
 The functions in this package

   - compute price volatility,
-  - define class labels for financial time-series data according to the triple-barrier method,
+  - define class labels for financial time series data according to the triple-barrier method,
-  - appropriately filter financial time-series data,
+  - appropriately filter financial time series data,
   - partition data into training and testing with an embargo,
-  - implement a cross-validation procedure for financial time-series data with options to purge and embargo data,
+  - implement a cross-validation procedure for financial time series data with options to purge and embargo data,
   - and more\!